WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 ### Haemosphere - Data Science or Software Engineering
 This projects looks to improve on Haemosphere, which is like a web-based pocket dictionary for visualising and comparing genomic blood datasets.
 For more details see [Haemosphere project.](student-haemosphere)

-### Capacity Planning (Storage) - Data Science or Software Engineering
-This project looks to create models to forecast capacity and create dashboards to demonstrate current usage and help make informed decisions for storage at WEHI.

-### Capacity Planning (Compute) - Data Science or Software Engineering
+### Capacity Planning (Storage and Compute) - Data Science or Software Engineering
-This project looks to create models to forecast capacity and create dashboards to demonstrate current usage and help make informed decisions for compute at WEHI.
+This project looks to create models to forecast capacity and create dashboards to demonstrate current usage and help make informed decisions for storage and compute at WEHI.
+For more details see [Capacity Planning Storage and Compute project.](student-capacity-planning.md)

 ### Research Data Workflow Processing - Software Engineering
 This project looks to define Research Data Management workflows and use them to benchmark High Performance Compute on WEHI infrastructure and beyond.